 The difference, however, is that the mobile hotspot data allocation you get is too limited.
-Sprint Unlimited Basic only offers you 500mb worth of mobile hotspot.
-While you aren’t expected to be using mobile hotspot very often, 500mb is just too limited for you to be able to do anything with your computer or with your other devices that are connected to your mobile phone’s hotspot connection.
+Sprint Unlimited Basic only offers you 500MB worth of mobile hotspot.
+While you aren’t expected to be using a mobile hotspot very often, 500MB is just too limited for you to do anything with your computer or with your other devices connected to your mobile phone’s hotspot connection.

 10. T-Mobile Pay-As-You-Go

-Pay-as-you-go plans are really simple and customizable for any kind of phone user.
+Pay-as-you-go plans are straightforward and customizable for any phone user.
 The key here is that what you will be paying per month depends entirely on your usage.
 In that sense, this plan can either be too cheap or too expensive for you.
-But, if you are someone whose usage fluctuates on a month to month basis, it might be a plan that best suits what you need from a mobile phone plan.
+But, if you are someone whose usage fluctuates on a month-to-month basis, it might be a plan that best suits you.

 That said, what you will be paying for in this pay-as-you-go plan by T-Mobile really depends entirely on how much you use your phone.
 It is a double-edged sword that can either be too expensive or too cheap.
-So this plan really is for people that are quite indecisive when it comes to what their phone plan can offer them.
+So this plan really is for people who are quite indecisive about what their phone plan can offer them.

 - 4. Boost Mobile Plan $35 With Unlimited Data